Dscronias/DS-Real-World-Pub/Other/My resume/README.md

 ## How to use

-It did my resume on LaTeX, because it looks very clean --- to be honest it's the only time in my life I have used LaTeX, otherwise I think it takes way too much time to do anything with it, everybody uses Word, and nowadays you can write good looking equations using Word.
+I did my resume on LaTeX, because it looks very clean --- it is the only time in my life I have used LaTeX.
+Otherwise I generally do not recommend using LaTeX: everybody uses Word, you can write good looking equations using Word in the same way you write equations with LaTeX.

 The LaTeX file is "resume EN.tex".
 You may have to download some packages, but the downloading/installing should be automatic when you compile the file (I use [MiKTeX](https://miktex.org/)).